P-p-H-d/mlib/README.md

 DICT\_SET\_DEF defines the dictionary set 'name##\_t' and its associated methods as "static inline" functions.
 A dictionary set is a specialized version of a dictionary with no value (only keys).

+'name' shall be a C identifier that will be used to identify the list.
+It will be used to create all the types (including the iterator) and functions to handle the container.
-It shall be done once per type and per compilation unit.
+This definition shall be done once per name and per compilation unit.
-It also define the iterator name##\_it\_t and its associated methods as "static inline" functions.

-The object oplist is expected to have at least the following operators (INIT, INIT\_SET, SET, CLEAR, HASH and EQUAL), otherwise default methods are used.
-If there is no given oplist, the basic oplist for basic C types is used or a globally registered oplist is used.
+The oplist shall have at least the following operators (INIT\_SET, SET, CLEAR, HASH and EQUAL), otherwise it won't generate compilable code.

+The _push method will overwrite the already existing value if 'key' is already present in the dictionnary (contrary to C++).

+What is exactly the "first" element for the iteration is not specified.
+It is only ensured that all elements of the dictionnary are explored by going from "first" to "end".

+DICT\_SET\_DEF\_AS is the same as DICT\_SET\_DEF
+except the name of the types name\_t, name\_it\_t are provided.

 Example: